featured-image

 5. Submit the application & supporting documents

-Before submitting your application, make sure that you have written an excellent exchange application if you want to impress everyone.
+If you want to impress everyone, make sure that you have written an excellent exchange application.
 After writing a killer application, you should find an agency to begin your application process.
 This multi-layered process includes:

 • Information about your family and home